Configure Security for Cache Server Nodes

 The Node Administrator configured on this node has all the rights of the node and the configured caches.
 But, if you want to create users who have access over cache and not over a node, then you can configure Cache Users on that node.
 You can configure the Cache User by following the steps given below:

-on Windows and Linux. - In the left navigation bar, click on Clustered Caches or Local Caches, based on your requirement.
+- In the NCache Management Center, click on Clustered Caches or Local Caches, based on your requirement.

 - Against the cache name, click on View Details.